Jonasitoelprogramador/Milestone3/README.md

     and of high quality on any screen-size.
 The navbar uses a toggle button to show/hide the navbar links when the screensize is narrower.
 The screenshot evidence does not show the Login, Edit Recipe and Profile pages as these are structually the same as the Register, Add Recipe and Home Pages respectively.
     [screenshot evidence](testing/images/user-story-testing/user-story-6)

+Please note that the image evidence for the user story testing was taken before a final change in the colour schemata of the application.
+All interactive/functional parts of the website remain the same, however.

 ### Automated testing
 The HTML and the CSS code were put through the W3C schools HTML and CSS validators respectively to eliminated any potential syntax errors.
 (HTML: https://validator.w3.org/)